Double Higgs Production via Vector Boson Fusion in SMEFT

 It is important to note that, as discussed in Sec.~\ref{sec:DiHiggs:UVScalar}, although we consistently truncate all amplitudes to dimension-8 level, we {\em do not} truncate expressions for cross-sections in the same way, keeping instead all terms arising from squaring the amplitudes.
-This means that we include in cross section calculations also the subset of terms up to dimension-12 (such subset is gauge-invariant).
+This means that we include in cross section calculations also the subset of terms up to dimension-12 (such subset is gauge-invariant\footnote{ We have analytically and explicitly checked (with the help of {\tt SmeftFR}-code~\cite{Dedes:2023zws}) that the amplitude $VV\to hh$ is gauge invariant, i.e., gauge-fixing $\xi$-parameter independent, at tree level for dim6 and dim6$^2$ contributions alone.
+We expect the same holds for the dim8 amplitude terms, although we have not verified the latter cases.}).
 For large values of WCs it can lead to numerically significant differences comparing to cross-sections truncated to dimension-8 terms only.

 Explicit formulae for the leading order helicity amplitudes are provided in Appendix~\ref{App:DiHiggs:WWHH:Ampl} for the $WW\rightarrow HH$ process and in Appendix~\ref{App:DiHiggs:ZZHH:Ampl} for the $ZZ\rightarrow HH$ process.
 All amplitudes and corresponding numerical results in this section were generated using the following chain of programs: